tushar4303/task-/README.md

 # Github Workshop - Task 1

 ## Part A:
-Pushing your DSA/Java assignments on a new Github Repository
+Pushing your DSA/Java assignments on a new Github Repository , Git clone and Git push

 Make a new github repository by the name DSA_assignments or Java_assignments and make sure it's set to Public